junyanz/CycleGAN/README.md

 ## Setup Training and Test data
 To train CycleGAN model on your own datasets, you need to create a directory with subdirectories `trainA` and `trainB` that contain images from domain A and B. You can test your model on your training set by setting ``phase='train'`` in  `test.lua`.
 You can also create subdirectories like `testA` and `testB` if you have additional test data.

-You should **not** expect the model to work on any combination of two datasets.
-From our experience, we find it works better if both datasets share some similar visual content.
-For example, landscape painting $$\leftrightarrow$$ landscape photographs works much better than portrait painting $$\leftrightarrow$$ landscape photos.
-Zebras $$\leftrightarrow$$ horses achieves compelling results while cats$$\leftrightarrow$$ dogs completely fails.
-See [Failure cases](##Failure_cases) for more discussion.
+You should **not** expect our method to work on any combination of two random datasets (e.g. cats <-> keyboards).
+From our experiments, we find it works better if two datasets share similar visual content.
+For example, landscape painting <-> landscape photographs works much better than portrait painting <-> landscape photos.
+Zebras <-> l horses achieves compelling results while cats <-> l dogs completely fails.
+See the following section for more discussion.

 ## Failure cases
 Several typical failure cases are shown [here](https://junyanz.github.io/CycleGAN/images/failures.jpg).
 On translation tasks that involve color and texture changes, like many of those reported above, the method often succeeds.
 We have also explored tasks that require geometric changes, with little success.
 For example, on the task of `dog<->cat` transfiguration, the learned translation degenerates to making minimal changes to the input.
-Handling more varied and extreme transformations, especially geometric changes, is an important problem for future work.
+We also observe a lingering gap between the results achievable with paired training data and those achieved by our unpaired method.
+In some cases, this gap may be very hard -- or even impossible,-- to close: for example, our method sometimes permutes the labels for tree and building in the output of the cityscapes photos->labels task.

 ## Display UI
 Optionally, for displaying images during training and test, use the [display package](https://github.com/szym/display).